Checks On Workers

-It an offence for an employer to employ someone they have “reasonable cause to believe” does not have permission to be in or work in the United Kingdom.
+It is an offence for an employer to employ workers from outside the UK they have “reasonable cause to believe” do not have permission to be in or work in the UK.

 Sections 15–25 of the Immigration, Asylum and Nationality Act 2006 set out the law on the prevention of illegal migrant working.